 The compensation committee evaluates our NEOs' base salaries together with other components of their compensation to ensure equitable total compensation in line with our overall compensation philosophy and market practices in our compensation peer group, our industry in general, and considering other general industry benchmarks for executive roles which are not industry specific.
-In setting our NEOs' base salaries and incentive targets for 2022, the compensation committee considered, among other factors:
+In setting our NEOs' base salaries and incentive targets for 2023, the compensation committee considered, among other factors:

-- the market and compensation peer group data included in the study conducted by Meridian, the compensation committee's independent compensation consultant for 2022, discussed above; - the recommendations of our Chief Executive Officer with respect to the base salaries for other NEOs; - the complexity of the individual's role within the Company; - the individuals' expertise, experience, rarity of skill, and potential for advancement; - · if the executive was promoted or identified in our succession planning; and - individual performance, leadership and contribution toward the Company's achievement of certain financial, operational and ESG metrics discussed in this compensation discussion and analysis.
+- the market and compensation peer group data included in the study conducted by Meridian, the compensation committee's independent compensation consultant for 2023, discussed above; - the recommendations of our Chief Executive Officer and President with respect to the base salaries for other NEOs, and the recommendations of our Chief Executive Officer with respect to the base salary for the President; - the complexity of the individual's role within the Company; - the individuals' expertise, experience, rarity of skill, and potential for advancement; - · if the executive was promoted or identified in our succession planning; and - individual performance, leadership and contribution toward the Company's achievement of certain financial, operational and ESG metrics discussed in this compensation discussion and analysis.